 Managing the Costs of Your Cancer Treatment

 You might feel as if you don’t have the energy to deal with cancer and talk about money, too.
-You may want to ask a friend or family member to keep track of costs for you.
-This person can go with you to doctor visits and help with these discussions.
+You might want to ask a friend or family member to keep track of costs for you.
+Ask this person to go with you to doctor visits and help with these discussions.

 Planning for treatment

-You want to learn as much as you can about cancer and your cancer treatment before starting treatment.
+Learn as much as you can about cancer and your cancer treatment before it starts.
 This will help you know what to expect.
-It also will help you plan for and deal with the costs more realistically.
-For many people with cancer, there are medical expenses from things such as:
+It can also help you plan for and deal with the costs.
+Many people with cancer have medical expenses for things like: